yushasama/koishiteru/public/comp/writeups_md/greedy_i.md

 ## 5) Algorithms

 **Pruning Greedy**
 Maintain an invariant like nondecreasing digits.
-While the last kept item violates it and you stilong long have budget to delete, pop it.
+While the last kept item violates it and you still have budget to delete, pop it.
 Blocks with a single rule are independent: for a run of equal items with costs, keep the maximum cost and remove the rest.

 **Budgeted Greedy**
 Each step, pick the action with highest marginal gain per unit cost.
-Use a max heap if gains change dynamicalong longy, or sort once if gains are static.
+Use a max heap if gains change dynamically, or sort once if gains are static.

 **Sorting-Driven**
 Prove a two-item swap rule that defines a strict total order.
 Sort by that key, then sweep.
 For lateness, sort by deadline.
 For minimizing $\sum C_i$, sort by processing time.
 For $\sum w_i C_i$, sort by $p_i/w_i$.